I feel like what happens in [Thirst Street] is every man’s worst nightmare.

 Thirst Street appears to be Nathan Silver’s dream project.
 He admits to being obsessed with France.
 He also dreamt about becoming a French poet.
 That kind of thing must be infectious.

 Definitely.
 It was actually cool and lucky that he somehow thought of me for this movie because—I don’t know that he and I ever discussed it—I had a very similar connection to Paris.
 I studied abroad there in college for a summer semester and I had considered staying.
 I even wrote to my family and said I thought maybe I wanted to stay.
 I was studying theater, but maybe I wanted to become a philosopher—and marry my professor.
-[Laughs] I remember my grandmother being like, “Just come home.
-You can always go back another time.”
+[Laughs] I remember my grandmother being like, “Just come home and you can always go back another time.”
 And definitely, Nathan’s enthusiasm is very infectious.
 It’s hard not to feel that much more excited about something when he’s so excited about it.
 I feel like everybody on the film sort of picked up on some of that energy.

 Yeah, absolutely.
 Especially when you’re acting and you have to put yourself in those painful and uncomfortable, simulated situations.
 If there’s nobody there who really wants you to do it or if there’s nobody there who gets excited about doing it, why on earth would you do that?
 [Laughs]